straykangaroo/cpp-operator-overloading-cheatsheet/README.md

 The most challenging step in using _C++ operator overloading_ (and in using C++ in general, actually) is probably moving from theory to practice.
 The theory in textbooks might be clear but its practical application is often arduous.

-C++ software developement in practice requires applying a fair deal of conventions, best practices, and professional knowledge whose content is abundant but often scantly digestible, as it is scattered in multiple textbooks, blogs, wikis, Q&A sites.
+C++ software developement in practice requires applying a fair deal of conventions, best practices, and professional knowledge whose content is abundant but often poorly digestible, as it is scattered in multiple textbooks, blogs, wikis, Q&A sites.

 This document aims at bringing together in a sensible format all the knowledge needed to quickly and effectively fielding and making the most of C++ operator overloading, steering clear, above all, of the many _"How could I possibly know?"_ traps.